Motivesoft/vscode-pgn-viewer/README.md

 ## Known Issues

-Results are unknown if the provided PGN data is invalid.
+- Results are unknown if the provided PGN data is invalid.
+- The game position reverts to its initial state when configuration changes are made
+- The game position reverts to its initial state if the editor tab is hidden and then made visible again

 ## Release Notes